UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 \subsubsection{Training Strategy}

 There are two sources of supervision in the pipeline: the pre-training process covered in Section~\ref{sec:pre-training-process} and the fine-tuning process guided by the adapters just presented.
-We incorporate three training strategies into the pipeline: \begin{itemize}[leftmargin=*] \item \textbf{w/o finetune.} This strategy reduces the emphasis on fine-tuning embedding models.
-After their pre-training, the parameters in the embedding models are kept fixed. \item \textbf{w/o pretrain.} This strategy bypasses the pre-training of embedding models.
-The parameters in the embedding models are initialized randomly and updated directly using the task-specific loss function in the adapters. \item \textbf{full.} This strategy includes both pre-training and fine-tuning.
-The parameters in the embedding models are first learned through their pre-training processes and then further refined using the task-specific loss functions in the adapters. \end{itemize}
+We incorporate three training strategies into the pipeline:

+(1) \textbf{wo finetune} (without finetune), which reduces the emphasis on fine-tuning embedding models.
+After their pre-training, the parameters in the embedding models are kept fixed; (2) \textbf{wo pretrain} (without pre-train), which bypasses the pre-training of embedding models.
+The parameters in the embedding models are initialized randomly and updated directly using the task-specific loss function in the adapters; and (3) \textbf{full}, which includes both pre-training and fine-tuning.
+The parameters in the embedding models are first learned through their pre-training processes and then further refined using the task-specific loss functions in the adapters.

 It is important to note that the parameters in the prediction networks are always updated using the task-specific loss function in the adapters, regardless of the strategy.